top of page

 -Chronic injuries -Joint pain -Muscle soreness -Fatigue Mental and emotional problems associated with overtraining syndrome include: -Anxiety -Depression -Irritability -Loss of motivation -Insomnia

 If you are experiencing any of these symptoms, it is important to take a step back and re-evaluate your training program.
 You may need to reduce the frequency or intensity of your training, or take a complete break from BJJ altogether.
+I am going to touch on this in another article called "when to take breaks from training bjj".

 Don't let your love for BJJ turn into an obsession that has negative consequences on your physical and mental health.
 Train smart, and listen to your body.